18 of the Most Dangerous Foods on the Planet, According to Expert Food Scientists

 Apple and pear seeds

 Cherries aren’t the only fruit with poisonous seeds.
-“Many seeds and pits contain compounds that, when eaten, are digested into cyanide,” Dawson says.
+“Many seeds and pits contain compounds that, when eaten, are digested into cyanide,” Dr. Dawson says.
 “These compounds are collectively known as nitrilosides, which have been proposed as actually being an essential nutrient.
 However, when consumed in extremely high concentrations, hydrogen cyanide can reach dangerous levels in the body.”

 pile of raw cassava in cassava industry.